Failure Narratives Lead to Innovative Solutions with Scott Collick and Lindsey Karpowich

-“I have a saying for people that work in research and development: it’s called research for a reason.
-If we always knew what we were doing and wouldn’t fail, we would just call it ‘search.’” -Scott Collick, Vice President of Global R&D For Transportation and Industrial on Failure Narratives
+“I have a saying for people that work in research and development: it's called research for a reason.
+If we always knew what we were doing and wouldn't fail, we would just call it ‘search.’
+Failure narratives Lead to Innovative Solutions.” -Scott Collick

 We speak with Scott Collick and Lindsey Karpowich from DuPont.
 Scott is Vice President of Global R&D for Transportation and Industrial and Lindsey is New Product Development Agile Coach.
 We delve into DuPont’s Dead Projects Day, a day where they specifically share and work through Dead Projects with failure narratives.
-DuPont knows that learning from mistakes and making sure others can learn and pivot their innovative project because of known mistakes is so helpful.
+DuPont knows that failure narratives lead to innovative solutions and making sure others can learn and pivot their innovative project because of known mistakes is so helpful.
 But there must be a culture where brilliant failures are celebrated or learned from, not swept under the rug and ridiculed.
 Innovation, trying new ideas, is a fail game; it is natural, helpful, and company’s ought to create a safe space for sharing innovation struggles and failures so that people can brilliantly fail as well as brilliantly succeed, because they actually go hand in hand.

 Scott Collick is an R&D executive with a Fortune 100 company covering all aspects of technology management including innovation & portfolio management, new product introduction, change management, technical marketing, customer relations, strategic resource allocation and organizational development.
 He is focused on delivering new innovation into the market while growing strong people-first leaders who have fun making a positive difference in the world.